washingtonyachtclub/documents/WYC_Policies.md

 To obtain a Novice Rating, one must:

 ##### Written Exam
-Pass the appropriate Novice Written Exam (Dinghy Novice or Sailboard.)
+Pass the appropriate Novice Written Exam (Dinghy Novice or Sailboard).

 ##### Knots
 Be able to tie the following knots: Bowline, Cleating, Reef (also known as Square), and Figure Eight.